behaverse/data-model/_pages/guideline/0-guideline.md

 {: .note }

-there are usually higher-level standards regarding the naming and structuring of code depending on the particular tool stack people use to analyze data (for example, for Python, there is PEP-8 and Flake-8, for R there is the Tidyverse style).
+There are usually higher-level standards regarding the naming and structuring of code depending on the particular tool stack people use to analyze data (for example, for Python, there is PEP-8 and Flake-8, for R there is the Tidyverse style).
 It is generally advised to follow such well-known and widely used standards when applicable.
 {: .note }